niyazialpay/Cryptograph-Whois-DNS-Tools/README.md

-# Cryptograph-Whois-DNS-Tools
+# Cryptograph Whois DNS Tools

-You can query whois or DNS for domains this application
+You can query for whois or DNS with this application.
+I used Heijden.DNS DLL file when I developing this application.